prooph/service-bus/README.md

 use Codeliner\ServiceBus\Initializer\LocalSynchronousInitializer;
 use Codeliner\ServiceBus\Service\ServiceBusManager;

-//The ServiceBusManager is the central class, that manages the complete service bus environment
+//The ServiceBusManager is the central class, that manages the service bus environment
 $serviceBusManager = new ServiceBusManager();

 //We use an Initializer to configure a local in memory service bus